kaelzhang/node-ignore/README.md

 #### options.ignore `Array.<String>`

 The ignore rules to be added.
+Default to `['.git', '.svn', '.DS_Store']`

+If you want the '.git' directory to be included,

-You can also use `.add()` method to do this.
+You can also use `.addRule()` method to do this.